domainController/githubocean/README.md

 this firefox extension is now available for download in the [mozilla add-ons gallery]( https://addons.mozilla.org/en-US/firefox/addon/search-on-github/#&gid=1&pid=2)

-## installation
+## screenshots

-here the "borderify.js" occurence is highlighted followed up by a right-click to display the context menu
+as an example here the "borderify.js" occurence is highlighted followed up by a right-click to display the context menu

 ![screenshot1](https://user-images.githubusercontent.com/58897196/104469213-36fbaa80-55b0-11eb-9a7d-17107b1310e0.png)